Route number: United States

 In the United States, numbered highways belong to one of three or more systems of numbered routes, depending on the state.
-There are two national-level route numbering systems, the older United States Numbered Highway System laid out in 1920s, and the newer Interstate Highway System started in the 1950s.
+There are two national-level route numbering systems, the older United States Numbered Highway System laid out in the 1920s, and the newer Interstate Highway System started in the 1950s.
 Additionally, every state in the U.S. maintains its own set of numbered state highways.
 Some states have other systems as well, either a system of numbered county highways or secondary state highways.
 A few cities also have numbered city highways; for example, the city of Charlotte, North Carolina maintains Charlotte Route 4.

 The U.S. Highway System, indicated by a white shield with black numbers, is based on a numbering grid, with odd routes running generally north–south and even routes running east–west.
 Primary routes have a one- or two-digit number, and are supplemented by spur routes that add a hundreds digit to their parent route.
 Routes increase from east-to-west and north-to-south, such that U.S. Route 1 follows the Atlantic Seaboard fall line, while U.S. Route 101 does the same at the Pacific Ocean Coast.
 Likewise U.S. Route 2 runs near the Canadian border, while U.S. Route 98 follows the Gulf Coast.
 Major cross-country routes end in either a "1" or a "0".
 For example, U.S. Route 20 is a route that runs over 3000 mi from Boston, Massachusetts, to Newport, Oregon, while U.S. Route 41 spans the country from Miami, Florida, to the Upper Peninsula of Michigan.
 Routes like U.S. Route 141 and U.S. Route 441 branch off U.S. Route 41.
 U.S. Route 66, known as the "Mother Road", was a cultural touchstone that inspired literature, songs, and other media from its creation in 1926 until it was superseded by segments of the Interstate Highway System.
 Parts of the road have been designated "Historic Route 66".